1908 Vanderbilt Commodores football team: Schedule

-Season summary
+Game summaries

 Michigan

 Before Vanderbilt played Michigan, Louis Hasslock had been on duty at Reelfoot Lake with a militia who were to guard against night riders.
 When he learned he could be granted a leave of absence if he were to join his football team, he walked a distance of twenty miles through a country infested with night riders, and caught a train at Union City.

 Tennessee

 The Volunteers had compiled four wins in conference play.
 It was widely considered the best Tennessee football season up to that point.
 Vanderbilt won the match between the two schools 16 to 9.

 Walker Leach made a 41-yard field goal to put the Vols up 4 to 0.
 "This seemed to arouse the local team" and Vanderbilt drove down the field for a touchdown.
 On a fake kick, Leach circled Vanderbilt's left end for 60 yards.
 Ray Morrison stopped him short of the goal.
 Nathan Dougherty was on Tennessee's squad.